flinty-custom0z/realty-website/notes/workbench.md

 ### NOW

-- Now it asks me to change the price when switching between different filters when it should actually do it automatically.  (see screenshots)
-- Сбросить фильтры should clear the local search
-- When I search in a category and press go back - local search query should be cleared - but now it remains
+- When I search in a category there should not be any "go back to .. category" - it should only be there for a global search

+- Now there are no filters when I open a category, they show up only when I enter something in one of the fields
+- Also it says no results when selecting e.g. a category to filter by

-- Filters options are not changed dynamically when there are fewer options bc of one filter
+- Filters options are not changed dynamically when there are fewer options bc of applied filters (see screenshots: one listing, 3 districts)
   - Same as before: I need to change other filter fields dynamically.
-Eg when I select "состояние" and there are fewer listings - "районы", price, rooms and other things/filters should reflect the change and only show from options that fit the remaining listings (see screenshot)
+Eg when I select "состояние" and there are fewer listings - "районы", price, rooms and other things/filters should reflect the change and only show from options that fit the remaining listings (see screenshots)
-  - They work in global search sometimes but not in categories
+  - They work sometimes
-- Filters are sometimes applied dynamically, sometimes I need to manually press apply

 ### Next